Jaofranca/Identification_Card-Flutter/README.md

 ## What is the app about

-A simple AboutMe Page
+A simple AboutMe Page with all my social media and github page.

 ## What Did i learn

-i've learned the basics of Rows,columns,alignments in the Flutter UI,and also how to use Icons and Fonts.
+i've learned the basics of Rows,columns,alignments in the Flutter UI,and also how to use Icons and Fonts(even personalized ones).

 ## Screenshot